codio-content/Coding_with_Java-Numeric_and_string_expressions/.guides/content/Getting-started-69dc.md

 }
 ```

-These lines tell Java that your program might use the Codio's Challenge system and finally that this code file can direclty be run by Java, indicated by this line: `public static void main(String[] args)`.
-In future units we will look at theses lines more closely but for now just write your code below this line: `// Write your code below.`
+These lines tell Java that your program might use the Codio's Challenge system and finally that this code file can directly be run by Java, indicated by this line: `public static void main(String[] args)`.
+In future units we will look at these lines more closely but for now just write your code below this line: `// Write your code below.`

 ## Comments